OECD COP29 Virtual Pavilion

 GHG emissions accounting and reporting for transport

 The transport sector significantly contributes to global greenhouse gas (GHG) emissions, posing substantial environmental and economic risks.
-With the growing number of commitments to achieve net-zero carbon emissions, the need for robust tracking and reporting of GHG emissions is crucial.
-The reporting landscape is rapidly evolving, not just within the transport sector but across all areas of sustainability to support global goals such as the Paris Climate Agreement.
-Recognising the critical importance of this topic, this project aims to demystify the complex landscape of emissions calculation and reporting for transport, which is often characterised by a plethora of methodologies, standards, and regulations.
-While effort has been made to link these different types of interventions together, more could be done to make these links transparent to their users and to strengthen the impact and efficiency of these efforts.
-The objective is to enable disclosure of corporate and product carbon footprints, assess risks related to climate transition and define ways of mitigating those risks.
-For the private sector, an in-depth, consistent, and transparent GHG inventory helps companies identify climate-related risks and enables them to manage those risks.
-It also allows companies to improve their efficiency by optimising the use of resources.
-A company needs to know what its emissions are, where they come from, and how those can be reduced for the optimisation of its processes, to reduce its environmental impact, and to show investors that it is responsible for its processes.
-This project evaluates the current state of GHG accounting and reporting practices in the transport sector, identifies key challenges, and how to overcome those.
-By doing so, it provides a roadmap to improve transparency and consistency in emissions accounting and reporting, ultimately helping the industry reduce its environmental impact and move towards more sustainable practices.
+As commitments to achieve net-zero carbon emissions increase, the need for robust tracking and reporting of GHG emissions is even more crucial.
+The accounting and reporting landscape is rapidly evolving, not just within the transport sector but across all areas of sustainability to support global goals such as the Paris Climate Agreement.
+This session aims to demystify the complex landscape of emissions calculation and reporting in the transport sector, which is often characterised by a plethora of methodologies, standards, and regulations.
+While efforts have been made to link these interventions, more transparency is needed to enhance mpact and efficiency, to ultimately enable disclosure of transport emissions, assess risks related to climate transition and define ways to mitigate those risks.
+For the private sector, an in-depth, consistent, and transparent GHG inventory is essential to identify and manage climate-related risks.
+Understanding the source of its emissions and how they can be reduced allows companies to optimise processes, reduce environmental impact, and demonstrate responsibility to investors.
+This session examines current GHG accounting and reporting practices in the transport sector, identifies key challenges, and outlines ways to overcome them, providing a roadmap to improve transparency and consistency and ultimately helping the industry to reduce its environmental impact and move towards more sustainable practices.

 12:30 - 14:00